75 Years After Auschwitz Liberation, Survivors Urge World To Remember

 "We were taken off the train at night, and the air was thick with smoke that smelled like burning hair," remembers Iwanska.
 "We walked through a forest and I asked a prisoner, 'What are those bonfires?' and she said, 'You'll find out, child.'
 It was only later that I learned they were burning bodies because they couldn't keep up with the crematoriums alone."

 Iwanska, who is Roman Catholic, slept in the children's dorm, and she quickly made herself useful by taking care of the younger children at the camp.
-This, and the fact that she isn't Jewish, were the reasons she believes she survived.
+This and the fact that she isn't Jewish are why she believes she survived.

-Today, Auschwitz is a museum commemorating the evil humans are capable of inflicting on each other.
-Tour groups quietly shuffle from an exhibit holding two tons of hair shaved from the victims of the gas chambers to the gallows where the former commandant of Auschwitz was hanged after he was tried by a military tribunal in 1947.
+Today, Auschwitz is a museum recalling the evil that humans are capable of inflicting on each other.
+Tour groups quietly shuffle from an exhibit holding 2 tons of hair shaved from the victims of the gas chambers to the gallows where the former commandant of Auschwitz was hanged after he was tried by a military tribunal in 1947.

 Pawel Sawicki, a guide at the museum, has seen thousands of tourists come from all over the world.
 "Sometimes I think that when they leave a candle or a stone or they put the flower or they say a prayer and they leave the memorial, and they go back to their lives, they think: 'Our job is done.
-We remembered,'" he says.
+We remembered,' " he says.
 "But I think there should be a next step.
 People should look at this place and think about our moral responsibility.
 This is not an anthropological discovery of 'Oh, people 75 years ago were able to do something like this,' and we are surprised.
 They [still] are able to do it.
 They did it before.
 And people still hate each other."

 Each December, Piotr M.A.
 Cywinski, the Polish director of the Auschwitz museum, sends a holiday card with a similar reminder.
-This year, the card, with a message wishing a peaceful holiday season, included a photograph of Chinese soldiers marching past Uighur children in Xinjiang, where China's government has sent an estimated 1 million ethnic Muslims to internment camps.
+This year, the card with a message wishing a peaceful holiday season included a photograph of Chinese soldiers marching past Uighur children in Xinjiang, where China's government has sent an estimated 1 million ethnic Muslims to internment camps.

 But talking about the lessons of Auschwitz can be painful, especially for those who lived through it.